Three readers ask Debt.com's chairman about saving for school.

 1. Cheapest is best for the first two years

-As the numbers above prove, community colleges cost much less than four-year schools.
-That’s no big secret, and neither is this: Few employers care where you earn your associate’s degree as long as you earn bachelor’s degree later.
+As the numbers above prove, community colleges are much more affordable than four-year schools.
+That’s no big secret, and neither is this: Few employers care where you earn your associate’s degree as long as you earn a bachelor’s degree later.